 Illinois Tech Tuition Refund Policy

 Illinois Tech has a tuition refund policy that stipulates the amount of tuition and fees that are refunded to a student who withdraws from all classes during a semester.
 Students are entitled to a 100 percent refund of their tuition during the add/drop period.
 After the add/drop period, the refund of tuition is zero percent.
 The return of federal title IV aid is seperate and unrelated to the Illinois Tech refund policy.

 Federal Refund Policy (Return of Title IV)

 The federal government mandates that students who withdraw from all classes may only keep the financial aid they have "earned" up to the time of withdrawal.
-Title IV funds that were disbursed in excess of the earned amount must be returned by IIT and/or the student to the federal government.
-This situation could result in the student owing aid funds to IIT, the government, or both.
+Title IV funds that were disbursed in excess of the earned amount must be returned by Illinois Tech and/or the student to the federal government.
+This situation could result in the student owing aid funds to Illinois Tech, the government, or both.

 In general, the law assumes that the student must "earn" federal financial aid awards directly in proportion to the number of days of the semester the student attended.
 In other words, a student earns financial assistance as they attend class.
-If a student completely withdraws from all classes during a semester, IIT must calculate the portion of the total scheduled financial assistance earned.
+If a student completely withdraws from all classes during a semester, Illinois Tech must calculate the portion of the total scheduled financial assistance earned.
 If the student received (or the university received on behalf of the student) more assistance than earned, the unearned excess funds must be returned to the federal programs.